 Abstract:

-To investigate the effects of intercropping on organic carbon sequestration in red soil and its response to phosphorus application, this study was based on a 7-year continuous field positioning experiment in a typical low-phosphorus red soil region of Yunnan.
-Four phosphorus fertilizer gradients were set: 0 (P0), 60 (P60), 90 (P90), and 120 (P120) kg∙P
+To explore the effect of intercropping on organic carbon sequestration in red soil and its response to phosphorus application, this study was based on a 7-year continuous field experiment in a typical low-phosphorus red soil area of Yunnan, China.
+Four phosphorus fertilizer gradients — 0 (P0), 60 (P60), 90 (P90), and 120 (P120) kg(P

 2O